***UPDATE 2018-10-15*** I composed an additional list of More Gedolim, Rabbis, and awesome people that wear techeiles here.

 R’ Elyah Ber Wachtfogel

 “Hacham Gabriel” heard this from a Talmid.
+His talis in Yeshiva is regular.

 Rabbi Elya Ber Wachtfogel, is rosh yeshiva of the Yeshiva of South Fallsburg.